steqeq/0000/docs/deploy/linux/prerequisites.md

 :::
 ::::

+## Setting Permissions for Groups

 This section provides steps to add any current user to a video group to access GPU resources.
+Use of the video group is recommended for all ROCm-supported operating systems.

 1. To check the groups in your system, issue the following command: